 05/18/12: Autopsy: Death by Dog Bite

-> Lucas County Coroner Dr. Cynthia Beisser said Friday that the baby died from blunt force injury to the head.
+Lucas County Coroner Dr. Cynthia Beisser said Friday that the baby died from blunt force injury to the head.
 Dr. Beisser said it was consistent with a "dog biting down on the head."
 Apparently the baby's mother and grandmother were just a few feet away preparing food when the attack occurred.
-The offending dog remains in custody while the investigation continues.
+The fatally attacking dog remains in custody while the investigation continues.
 Dog Warden Julie Shellhammer confirmed that the dog was a male pit bull-mix about 4 years old.

-> 05/18/12: Infant Killed by Family Dog2
+05/18/12: Infant Killed by Family Dog

-> Monroe Township, OH - In a developing story, a 3-day old baby girl died late Thursday night after being attacked by the family pit bull-mix.
+Monroe Township, OH - In a developing story, a 3-day old baby girl died late Thursday night after being attacked by the family pit bull-mix.
 Makayla Darnell was sitting in her swing in the living room and her parents were in the kitchen of their northern Allen County home at the time of the attack.
 The baby's parents, Audrianna Myers and Jared Darnell, drove the injured infant to Blanchard Valley Hospital where it was airlifted to Mercy St. Vincent Medical Center in Toledo.

 The dog, a pit bull mix, was taken to Allen County Dog Warden's shelter, where it is being held in impound until the investigation is completed, Everett said.
 He did not know the fate of the dog.